RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 This page will try to track work in progress.
 And because I work on it in free time, it will help trace how I got where I am in the first place plus what is next.
 Inspired by [ThePlan-ISHRemote-7.0.md](./ThePlan-ISHRemote-7.0.md)

+# Problem
+1. First attempt under #81 was porting WCF-SOAP, but that got blocked as mentioned in [ThePlan-ISHRemote-7.0.md](./ThePlan-ISHRemote-7.0.md)
+2. Second attempt under #115 on ASMX-SOAP using cross-platform .NET Standard 2.0 library - catering for PowerShell 5.1 and NET Framework 4.8 and PowerShell 7.1+ and NET (Core) 3.1+ - is seemingly bocked by error `This operation is not supported on .NET Standard as Reflection.Emit is not available.` Browsing further I find
+    * https://github.com/dotnet/winforms/issues/860 stating "We don't support SOAP in .NET Core.
+You can try using WebAPI (for hosting) and HttpClient (for consumption)." of November 2019 by a Microsoft employee.
+    * https://github.com/dotnet/standard/issues/857 litterally reads "System.Web.Services.Protocols.Soap not supported on .net Standard" and is still open on March 2021.
+    * https://github.com/dotnet/runtime/issues/26007 reads "Should there be a .Net Standard 2.0 version of Reflection.Emit?" where Microsoft employees mention that ".Net Standard 2.0 libraries can't use typeBuilder.CreateType() (even though this code works both on .Net Framework 4.6.1 and .Net Core 2.0)" is intentional to not work in .NET Standard 2.0 (while it did work in 1.1 by a hack).
+So "you can use Reflection.Emit if you are writing .NET Core app or library you just cannot use it while writing .NET Standard library currently".
+1. Taking the route of multi-targetting, having `ISHRemote.psm1` resolve it just-in-time.

 # Cmdlet Progress and Compatilibity

 A table that describes what works, where cmdlets have been rewired, where tests have been adapted (potentially indicating compatibility issues).

+1. Runtime compatibility, currently aiming for
+    * PowerShell 5.1 and NET Framework 4.7.2
+    * PowerShell 7.1+ and NET (Core) 3.1+
 1. Public class `IshSession`
     1. Removed WCF proxies, for now the ASMX-SOAP client are internal only
     1. The logic of 'Internal' as provided by ISHDeploy's cmdlet `Enable-ISHIntegrationSTSInternalAuthentication` enabling `https://ish.example.com/ISHWS/Internal/` is removed as that is about WCF-SOAP home realm discovery.